ncatlab/nlab-content/pages/8/2/5/2/2528/content.md

 ## Fixing inadequate foundations

 Sometimes one finds a [[foundation]] of [[predicative mathematics]] in which it appears to be impossible to construct [[quotient sets]], leading to much hand-wringing.
-(For a simple example, simply remove the axiom of [[power sets]] from [[ZFC]].)
+(For a simple example, simply remove the axiom of [[power sets]] from [[ZFC]] as normally presented.)
 However, if you reinterpret the nominal 'sets' as presets and define a set as a preset equipped with an equivalence prerelation, then quotient sets exist after all.
 (In impredicative mathematics, there is a more familiar construction of a quotient set available, as a subset of a power set.)

 Assuming that the original foundation had equality relations on its sets, there will be identity relations on the presets, leading to a special class of sets (those which arise from equipping a preset with its identity relation) which we may call the __completely presented sets__.